sdiehl/wiwinwlh/tutorial.md

 Monads
 ======

-Monads one of the core components to constructing Haskell programs.
-In their most general form monads are an algebraic building block that can give rise to ways of structuring control flow, handling data structures and orchestating logic.
-They are a very general algebraic way of structing code and have a certain reputation for being confusing.
-However their power and flexability have become foundational to the way modern Haskell programs are structured.
+Monads form one of the core components for constructing Haskell programs.
+In their most general form monads are an algebraic building block that can give rise to ways of structuring control flow, handling data structures and orchestrating logic.
+Monads are a very general algebraic way of structuring code and have a certain reputation for being confusing.
+However their power and flexibility have become foundational to the way modern Haskell programs are structured.

-There is a singlar truth to keep in mind when learning monads.
+There is a singular truth to keep in mind when learning monads.

 > A monad is just it's algebraic laws.
 Nothing more, nothing less.